 From the start of 2019 fishers across the EU will need to comply with the Landing Obligation.
 Adopting more selective fishing gear is an affordable and effective way to do this.
 Continue Reading The EU must cut funding red tape to support fishers

 The ‘guarding net’ is a simple net modification for use in trammel net fisheries that greatly reduces bycatch.
 In multiple tests carried out by the MINOUW project it has proven to be a simple and effective solution to the problem of discards.
 Small scale fisheries need practical, affordable solutions As… Continue Reading Tried and tested: the 3 benefits of the ‘guarding net’

 Our research shows that using more selective fishing gear is the most effective method for reducing bycatch and discards, and one of the most cost-effective approaches for helping fishers to comply with the Landing Obligation.
 A pressing need to adapt/solve problems As fishers in Europe contemplate the upcoming implementation of… Continue Reading Better selectivity the key to reducing discards

-With only four months until the full implementation of the Landing obligation in January 2019, fishers are facing a huge challenge to adapt.
+With the full implementation of the Landing obligation in force from January 2019, fishers face a huge challenge to adapt.
 Promoting the adoption of affordable, more selective fishing gears would be a huge step in the right direction.
-The landing obligation – a huge change in European… Continue Reading Facing up to the Landing Obligation
+The landing obligation – a huge change in European fisheries Introduced under… Continue Reading Facing up to the Landing Obligation

 Fishers have been central to the success of the MINOUW project: without their input we would not have been able to identify practical, effective solutions that can be used in fisheries throughout the Mediterranean.
 Continue Reading Fishers are key to finding solutions